greenelab/vae_pancancer/z_dimensions_hyperparameter_sweep_results.md

 As the bottleneck relaxes, the ability to explain the patterns decreases and the possibility of false positives increases.

 In order to determine an optimal _range_ of compression dimensions, we propose the following.
-We will first sweep over various different dimensions and perform several evals (to be described later).
+We will first sweep over various different dimensions (results provided below) and perform several evals (to be described later).

 Before sweeping over a large number of different dimensions, we perform a hyperparameter sweep of select dimensions.
 In this sense, we want to minimize the effect of poor hyperparameter combinations across different dimensions contributing to performance differences.
 In other words, we want to isolate the effect of changing dimensionality on the observed patterns and solutions.
-Therefore, we perform a parameter sweep over several hyperparameters for both Tybalt and ADAGE models.
+Therefore, we perform a parameter sweep over several hyperparameters for both Tybalt and ADAGE models below.

 ### Number of dimensions

-Previously, we used latent space dimensionality of 100 ((Way and Greene 2018)[https://doi.org/10.1142/9789813235533_0008]).
+Previously, we used latent space dimensionality of `100` ([Way and Greene 2018](https://doi.org/10.1142/9789813235533_0008)).
-Here, we sweep over dimensions: 5, 25, 50, 75, 100, and 125.
+Here, we sweep over dimensions: `5`, `25`, `50`, `75`, `100`, and `125`.

 ## Parameter Sweep